Hey bunqers 🌈

 There’s a mistake, I don’t recognize this fraud case!
 What should I do?

-If you have any questions, believe that our information is incorrect or if you want to contest the registration of your details, please contact us as soon as possible at firstname.lastname@example.org.
+If you have any questions, believe that our information is incorrect or if you want to contest the registration of your details, please fill in our website form here.

-When you do, please make sure to use ‘EVR Reporting’ as the subject of your mail.
+When you do, please make sure to mention ‘EVR Reporting’ in the description of your issue.
 Please explain why you disagree with our decision and substantiate your explanation with relevant documents (e.g. contracts, e-mails or other correspondence, etc.)

 Want to learn more?
 Explore more bunq knowledge here 🌈